Squeezing and multimode entanglement of surface acoustic wave phonons: Device design and setup

 The mode structure of the resonator is shown in Fig.~\ref{fig: VNAscan}.
 While the IDT is centered with respect to the leading edge of each reflector, the broken symmetry due to the SQUID allows coupling to both odd and even modes with a free spectral range of $FSR = \SI{2.3}{MHz}$.
 The alternating pattern of even and odd modes is apparent in the external and internal quality factors $Q_c, Q_i$ extracted from fits to reflection measurements.
 The IDT couples more effectively to the even modes, resulting in a lower $Q_c$.
 The frequency dependence of the IDT and mirrors provide a bandwidth of around \SI{40}{MHz} around the IDT center frequency where SAW modes are overcoupled.

 The narrow free spectral range of the resonator allows for simultaneous measurement of the response at multiple resonances all multiplexed in a single channel.
-For this measurement we use a digital microwave measurement platform \cite{IMPwebsite} capable of direct digital synthesis and measurement of frequency combs without analog mixers for frequency conversion.
-A tuned set of frequencies is used to detect the output of both quadratures of multiple tones, while ensuring a common phase reference.
-The elimination of analog up and downconversion chains greatly simplifies the scaling up of controllable quantum processors.
+For this measurement we use a digital microwave measurement platform \cite{IMPwebsite} to directly digitally synthesize and measure signals at multiple frequencies simultaneously without analog mixers for frequency conversion.